Komal-kalyanraman/container_manager/README.md

   Easily add support for new runtimes or operations using the command pattern.

 - **Multi-Protocol Support:**
-  Currently supports REST (HTTP/JSON) for remote management.
+  Currently supports REST (HTTP/JSON) for remote management and MQTT for message-based control.
-  **Pluggable protocol architecture**: Easily extend to support Message Queue (MQ), D-Bus, gRPC, MQTT or other IPC/RPC mechanisms.
+  **Pluggable protocol architecture**: Easily extend to support D-Bus, gRPC, or other IPC/RPC mechanisms.

 - **Flexible Data Formats:**
   Incoming data is currently JSON, but the architecture supports adding other formats such as Protocol Buffers (protobuf) for high-performance or strongly-typed APIs.

 - **HTTP API Server:**
   Built-in HTTP server for remote container management via JSON requests.

+- **MQTT Subscriber:**
+  Built-in MQTT subscriber for receiving and processing container management requests via MQTT topics over mosquitto mqtt broker.

 - **Thread Pool:**
   Efficient request handling using a configurable thread pool.